 A goal of FBCS is to introduce students to a more professional environment.
 Because of this, PDA is limited to what is appropriate to the professional world.
-Actions such as hand holding, long hugs, and/or kissing will not be tolerated.
+Actions such as hand holding, extended length hugging, and/or kissing are not allowable.
 In an initial offense, students will be educated on what is appropriate in FBCS and other professional arenas and appropriate consequences will occur.
-Repeat offenders will receive additional consequences, such as In School Suspension (ISS), notification to parents, or Out of School suspension (OSS).
+Repeat offenders will receive additional consequences, such as notification to families, In-School Suspension (ISS), or Out of School suspension (OSS).